 Mie theory provides the solution for a plane-parallel EM energy interacting with a homogeneous sphere.
-It assumes that a single scattering event is talking place.
+It provides a solution for a single scattering event.
 It is in the form of a series solution.
 The code provided (translated from the textbook by Bohren and Huffman, 1983) was designed to sum up the series elements based on a given convergence criteria.
-We will also use simple approximations based on the anomalous diffraction approximation (developed by van de Hulst) which are applicable to many marine particles.
+We will also use simple approximations based on the anomalous diffraction approximation (developed by van de Hulst) which is applicable to many marine particles.